 #9: What Are the Condominium Association Rules?

 The HOA rules and regulations are found in a set of documents called the Covenants, Conditions and Restrictions (CC&Rs).
 Get a current copy and read them carefully.
 Ask questions about what you don’t understand.
 These are the governing documents of the complex and they are enforceable.
 Read the CC&Rs to make certain there are no current regulations or upcoming amendments to the condo by-laws which may deter you from buying the condo.
 Both HOAs and Property Managers charge the Buyer a fee (which varies) to provide documentation.
 Our recommendation would be to ask the seller to pay the fees.
-Make sure to ask them about the garage space and also about the Self storage spaces in the nearby vicinity, just so that you can keep all your belongings without ever having to sell them.

 You’ll want to read the CCRs to learn about: